In the last few weeks I went for a drive into the Bluetooth Low Energy (aka BLE) topic.

 - My journey towards Reverse Engineering a Smart Band — Bluetooth-LE RE

-- Exploiting Bluetooth Low Energy using Gattacker for IoT – Step-by-Step Guide NEW
+- Exploiting Bluetooth Low Energy using Gattacker for IoT – Step-by-Step Guide

 - Ubertooth One